 You might feel pain, stiffness, discomfort, distress, and even agony, depending on the severity of the inflammation.

 So while it might not be comfortable, acute inflammation is normal with symptoms like pain, redness, loss of function in the region of inflammation, and swelling.
-The sensation of cooling or heating can feel great on such inflammation (which is why people say they love the cooling effect of these guys).

 However, you’ll want to keep your eye on inflammation that persists longer than necessary (months to years instead of a few days) since it’s likely chronic and can often cause more harm than benefits.